habby1337/yourMusic2.0/README.md

 - [X] fix chrome searchbar moving the playback card way to low
 - [X] Menu closing animation
 - [ ] Add a way to add playlists to the discover page ??
+- [x] Add a rate limiter for adding songs to the queue
+- [ ] Add the top artists and top songs of the user to the discover / suggestions page
+- [ ] Add user playlists to discover page

 ## 😕 Why doing it again?
 So, I looked at the original project UI and i thought, 'Hmm, this needs a makeover'.
 So i decided it's time to pimp up the project's interface, make it more modern and more user friendly.
 I also added some new features that i thought would be cool to have, like, i'm not kidding, i've added more features than a Swiss Army knife on steroids.
 It's like the original project was using stone tools.